 Whether tuning the DCB strength could split an ABS-induced ZBP or not depends on many factors, e.g. the device temperature, the details of the ABS and to what extend can $r$ be tuned or varied.
-Figs. S7 and S8 show results from Device B where the tunable range of $r$ is smaller: from $\sim$0.05 to 0.13.
-This smaller $r$ makes the suppression (splitting) of ABS-induced ZBPs less effective: only part of the ZBP ranges in the parameter space show this splitting by increasing $r$ (Fig. S7).
-Fig. S8 monitors the continuous change of a finite-energy ABS.
+Figures S7 and S8 in SM \cite{SM} show results from device B where the tunable range of $r$ is smaller: from $\sim$0.05 to 0.13.
+As a result, the suppression (splitting) of ABS-induced ZBPs is less effective: only part of the ZBP regions in the parameter space show the splitting by increasing $r$ (Fig. S7).
+Figure S8 monitors the continuous change of a finite-energy ABS.

-The ZBPs so far are all smaller than $2e^2/h$ which are obviously not MZMs but ABS-induced.
+The ZBPs so far are smaller than $2e^2/h$, obviously not MZMs but ABS-induced.
 A natural follow-up question is: how will $2e^2/h$-ZBPs evolve by varying the DCB strength?
-A previous theoretical work \cite{Dong_PRL2013} predicts that the height of MZM-induced ZBPs will not be affected for $r < 0.5$ and will robustly stick to the quantized value.
-While ZBPs forming $2e^2/h$ plateaus are rare \cite{WangZhaoyu}, finding them in our three-terminal circuit and testing their stability by tuning $r$ are the goal of our future study.
+A previous theoretical work \cite{Dong_PRL2013} predicts that the height of MZM-induced ZBPs will not be affected for $r <0.5$ and will robustly stick to the quantized value.
+While ZBPs forming $2e^2/h$ plateaus are rare \cite{WangZhaoyu}, finding them and testing their stability by tuning $r$ are the goal of our future study.
 In Figure 4 we address a related question by studying a ZBP fine-tuned to $2e^2/h$.